samantha-letourneau/angular-social-login/projects/lib/README.md

 # Angular Social Login

+@performweb/ng-social-login is forked from @abacritt/angularx-social-login and this doc is not updated.

+Meanwhile, I make this librairy better to get Facebook, Google and Microsoft works with directives and options to get many login buttons styles.

 > Use [Discussions](https://github.com/abacritt/angularx-social-login/discussions) for questions.

 Social login and authentication module for Angular 13 & 14.
 Supports authentication with **Google**, **Facebook**, **Amazon**, **Microsoft**, and **VK** out of the box.
 Can be extended to other